rnayabed/taurus/README.md

 ## Comparison with official SDK

 - Usage of CMake instead of GNU Make: This allows usage of multiple build systems and compilation on Windows and MacOS alongside Linux.
-- The build output is stored in a seperate `build` directory instead of storing directly in the same directory.
+- Cleaner code
 - Examples moved to seperate [repository](https://github.com/rnayabed/taurus-examples).
 - setup.sh: Completely rewritten with fine tunable features.
 See setup script usage for more information.
 - gpio:
-    - All pins are initialised as OUTPUT LOW to prevent Pin 26,27,29,30 to light up when not in use.
-Unknown if it is limited to my board or a hardware bug.
+    - All GPIO pins are intialised as OUTPUT LOW.
-    - Optimised and cleaner code.
+      Note: On Aries v2.0, Pin 26,27,29 and 30 are set to OUTPUT HIGH as these are inbuilt active-low LEDs.
 - Removed led: Not needed as it is the same as gpio.

 ## TODO